Can I take FMLA leave and leave under the ADA at the same time?

 Generally if the employee is covered by both statutes and requests leave then the employer must offer protected leave under whichever statute provides the superior protection.
 FMLA leave protections stop at twelve weeks within a twelve month period.
 The ADA does not place a numerical limit on leave protections.
 It is not uncommon to see extended leave up to six months under the ADA.
 This is particularly true when the disability is the result of a severe injury or illness and requires surgery.
 Intermittent leave may also enjoy broader protections under the ADA.
 Let’s consider a couple examples.

-An employee at Daystar, the largest employer in Bedford, Texas where my office is located, develops a condition that qualifies as a severe medical condition under the FMLA and as a disability under the ADA.
+An employee at Daystar, the largest employer in Bedford, Texas, develops a condition that qualifies as a severe medical condition under the FMLA and as a disability under the ADA.
 The employee is eligible for protection under both statutes.
 The employee files an FMLA leave request for leave to obtain surgery and requests the maximum twelve weeks but also tells the employer she may need additional time off for recovery depending upon how successful the surgery is at curing the condition.
 Here the employee has made a clear request under both statutes.
 The employee has turned in FMLA paperwork which unambiguously invokes FMLA leave protections.

 The additional statement requesting additional leave time should be recognized by the employer as a potential ADA reasonable accommodation leave request.
 It must also make that separate analysis before it can lawfully reject the employee’s request for extended leave.
 The employee’s leave needs may exceed FMLA protections and likely would need to be considered under a reasonable accommodation analysis.
 The employer might best serve itself by approving the FMLA leave request and revisiting the extended leave need after FMLA ends.
 The employee may not know if additional leave is necessary or to what extent it is necessary.
 The employee may alternatively need light duty work rather than full absence from work.